 Changes to the Plan will be by Council resolution and can be promoted in accordance with standard Council procedures.
 It is generally expected that changes to the Plan will be promoted through the Annual Plan process.

-9. Plan Changes aggradation.
-The build-up of gravels and other materials deposited by water action in the bed of a river.
+9. Plan Changes

 Glossary